Illawarra Stingrays WFC

 Illawarra Stingrays FC are a soccer team based in the Illawarra, New South Wales.
-They compete in the NSW National Premier Leagues Women’s or highest state level tier of women’s soccer within Football NSW.
+They compete in the National Premier Leagues NSW Women's or highest state level tier of women’s soccer within Football NSW.
 The club was founded in 2006 and is a member based association.

 Foundation

 The Illawarra Stingrays were developed through a partnership between the Illawarra Junior Soccer Association (IJSA) and the Illawarra Women’s Soccer Association (IWSA) in 2006 to promote and develop elite female football in the area.

 Although the Illawarra Women's Soccer Association (IWSA) was merged to become part of Football South Coast, the Illawarra Stingrays remained independent as the recognised entity in the Illawarra to represent elite level women's football.

 Colours and badge

 The primary club colour of Illawarra Stingrays is pink, which represents that the club is a women's only club.
 The secondary club colour is sky blue, with additional contrasting colours of navy blue and white.

 The Illawarra Stingray logo features a stingray and a football set over the ray's tail.